DISTRIBUTION OF PLANT PROTECTION PRODUCTS FOR AGRICULTURAL USE (HERBICIDES, FUNGICIDES, INSECTICIDES, ACARICIDES AND VARIOUS)

 Purpose

-Representation of the quantities of plant protection products (PPPs) distributed for agricultural use and evaluation of their distribution dynamics at national and regional level.
-The indicator supports a comprehensive overview of the environmental issues associated with the distribution of these products.
+The indicator provides a representation of the quantities of plant protection products (PPPs) distributed for agricultural use and an evaluation of their distribution dynamics at national and regional levels.
+It supports a comprehensive overview of the environmental issues associated with their distribution.

 Policy relevance and utility for users